HeadShotBoom/Portfolio/readme.md

 public function __construct()
 {

-   // This will force Auht on all methods within the
+   // This will force Auth on all methods within the
    // controller
    $this->middleware('auth');